-Equal Opportunities, Monitoring and Review of our Child Protection Policy and Procedures
+Equal Opportunities, Monitoring and Review

-- 127 We collect, study and use quantitative and qualitative data relating to the implementation of this policy, and make adjustments as appropriate. - 128 With reference to the Equality Act 2010, we collect, analyse and use data to ensure there is no discrimination towards any students based on protected characteristics. - 129 There is no perceived increased risk to discrimination that may result from the implementation of this policy.
+- 130 We collect, study and use quantitative and qualitative data relating to the implementation of this policy, and make adjustments as appropriate. - With reference to the Equality Act 2010, we collect, analyse and use data to ensure there is no discrimination towards any students based on protected characteristics. - There is no perceived increased risk to discrimination that may result from the implementation of this policy.